-Mel joined BSG Ecology in August 2021.
+Mel joined BSG Ecology as a GIS Technician in August 2021.

 Mel has used GIS and remote sensing for nearly a decade to inform and enhance a wide range of applications including water quality monitoring, invasive species tracking, environmental outreach, and ecological conservation.
 Coming from a conservation biology and environmental fieldwork and management background, Mel is uniquely suited to provide in-depth spatial analysis and informative cartographic outputs for each project at every stage, from planning to delivery.